-Wanna tickle those art-buds before hitting playa?
-Well, here’s a handy guide to all the Burning Man artworks you can see along the way.
+Want to get in the spirit before hitting the playa?
+Well, here’s a handy guide to all the Burning Man artworks you can check out along the way.
 Now that’s a road trip!

 Flying into Reno

 Check out the Burning Man exhibit “Mutant Vehicles of Burning Man” at the Reno-Tahoe International Airport in Terminal C. Curated, produced and mounted by Danger Ranger and Dusty, it features amazing large-scale photographs of mutant vehicles.

 Fernley, Nevada is currently featuring two pieces supported by funding our Civic Arts program received from the National Endowment for the Arts.
 Max Poynton and Andrew Grinberg’s “Bottlecap Gazebo” and the refurbished “Desert Tortoise” created by Pan Pantoja and the students of Fernley can both be found at Fernley’s Main Street Park, 610 East Main St., Fernley.

 The “Bike Bridge” was a collaborative project with lead artist Michael Christian and 12 youth artists, all young women, enrolled in welding classes at The Crucible.
 Supporting artists Benjamin Carpenter and Orion Fredericks also helped with the creation and installation of the finished piece.